alexmasterdi/open_model_zoo/demos/image_processing_demo/cpp/description/README.md

 ## How It Works

-Before running the demo, user must choose type of processing and model for this processing. \
+Before running the demo, user must choose type of processing and model for this processing.
 For `super_resolution` user can choose the next models:

-* [single-image-super-resolution-1032](../../../../models/intel/single-image-super-resolution-1032/description/single-image-super-resolution-1032.md) -  It enhances the resolution of the input image by a factor of 4.
+* [single-image-super-resolution-1032](../../../../models/intel/single-image-super-resolution-1032/description/single-image-super-resolution-1032.md) enhances the resolution of the input image by a factor of 4.
-* [single-image-super-resolution-1033](../../../../models/intel/single-image-super-resolution-1033/description/single-image-super-resolution-1033.md) -  It enhances the resolution of the input image by a factor of 3.
+* [single-image-super-resolution-1033](../../../../models/intel/single-image-super-resolution-1033/description/single-image-super-resolution-1033.md) enhances the resolution of the input image by a factor of 3.
-* [text-image-super-resolution-0001](../../../../models/intel/text-image-super-resolution-0001/description/text-image-super-resolution-0001.md) -  A tiny model to 3x upscale scanned images with text.
+* [text-image-super-resolution-0001](../../../../models/intel/text-image-super-resolution-0001/description/text-image-super-resolution-0001.md) - a tiny model to 3x upscale scanned images with text.

 For `deblurring` user can use [deblurgan-v2](../../../../models/public/deblurgan-v2/deblurgan-v2.md) - generative adversarial network for single image motion deblurring.